 For 1 cup of water use 1 teaspoon each of fresh grated turmeric and ginger roots.
 If you use ground turmeric and ginger, use 1/3 teaspoon each.
 Add raw honey to taste and a slice of lemon if you want.

 In order to increase turmeric absorption in the body (studies have revealed that turmeric has low absorption and rapid metabolism that lead to relatively low bioavailability in the body), once the tea is ready, you need to add a little bit of fat to the tea, such as a teaspoon of coconut oil or flaxseed oil for example.

 In a small saucepan, bring water to boil.
-Add fresh grated turmeric and ginger, reduce heat, and simmer for about 10 minutes with the lid covered.
-If using ground turmeric and ginger, boil for about 5 minutes.
+Add fresh grated turmeric and ginger (or ground ones), reduce heat, and simmer for about 5 minutes with the lid covered.
 Then strain the tea and add the honey once the tea has cooled down, as well as lemon to taste.
 Once the tea is ready, add the coconut oil or black pepper to increase turmeric absorption.

 How much and how often

 There are no official dosing instructions exist for ginger and turmeric tea.
 You can drink 1 cup of it on days you feel extra achy.

 Although these herbs are considered safe and without significant side effects when used appropriately by adults, each may interact with certain prescription medications.
 For example both may not be safe if you have a bleeding disorder or take blood-thinning drugs.

 It’s always a good idea to talk with your doctor before deciding if one or both herbs might be useful for your situation.
 Also taking these herbs by mouth in medicinal amounts is likely unsafe in pregnant and breastfeeding women.

 If you love herbs and are interested in herbal remedies, you can find more useful information in my e-book the Herbal Remedies Guide.
 This guide will teach you how to treat common ailments using herbs: